10 smart moves for buying a used car

-The private party price is always lower than the dealer price, because there's more risk.
-You won't get a warranty (unless some of the original factory warranty remains), and some naughty people sell cosmetically reconditioned wrecks to bargain hunters just like you.
+The private-party price is always lower than the dealer price, because there's more risk.
+You won't get a warranty (unless some of the original factory warranty remains and can be transferred), and some naughty people sell cosmetically reconditioned wrecks to bargain hunters just like you.

 Smart move 4.
-If reliability is most important to you, and you are willing to pay extra for the peace of mind it provides, go to a new-car dealer and buy a certified used vehicle.
+If reliability is most important, buy a certified used vehicle.